 The local cure

-It is said among locals that highest mineral quality water can be found at Route des Pecles.
-It is said a litre of this glacial Chamonix source water will cure what ails you and keep you young….naturally staying hydrated with any water will have the same effect, but this is the best of the water sources in Chamonix that we could find!
+Locals often say that the highest mineral-content water in the valley can be found along the Route des Pècles.
+Legend has it that a litre of this glacial spring water will cure whatever ails you and help keep you young.
+While staying hydrated anywhere will have its benefits, this is widely considered one of the best natural water sources in Chamonix.

 Raw water facts